ERNICommunity/angular-starter-project/README.md

 Prettier is an opinionated code formatter.
 It can be used to format the code on saving (or on demand).
 This removes the need to discuss style in code reviews and saves time and energy.

+You can configure Prettier by changing the file `.prettierrc.js`.
+More information can be found here: https://prettier.io/docs/en/configuration.html

 In order to be able to run Prettier and TSLint without conflict, `tslint-config-prettier` has been added to this project (https://github.com/prettier/tslint-config-prettier).